Key Takeaways

 Your deal room should include:

-Corporate & Governance
+Corporate and Governance

 - Articles of incorporation/organization